 Michael Z. Lin, MD PhD

-Laboratory of Intelligent Molecular Design
+Laboratory of Dynamic Molecular Design

 Because some things are better not left to chance